At UCAS you can apply for this course by using the following code: R1X1

-- Significant and relevant subject knowledge and recent experience of the Modern Foreign Languages teaching environment
+- Significant and relevant subject knowledge and recent experience of the Modern Foreign Languages teaching environment.
+This should be demonstrated at both application and interview

 - A demonstrable an interest and involvement in the lives and development of young people